Moir\'e Photonic Crystals: from Fabric to Magic: Properties

 Even in the absence of a flat band mode, the tunability of moiré photonic crystals’ resonances and their sensitivity to slight geometrical changes make them very attractive.
 Moiré resonances are related to the moiré pattern, which can be strongly modified by adjusting the mismatch parameter and interlayer distance.
 These parameters represent additional degrees of freedom that, when carefully controlled, provide powerful means to tune the resonant wavelength or wavevector~\cite{Lou2022,Tang2023,Roy2025,Qu2025}, making moiré photonic crystals promising platforms for the design of tunable and reconfigurable optical devices.

 Finally, due to their bilayer structure and the symmetry breaking induced by the twist angle, most of moiré photonic crystals are chiral.
-Consequently, right- and left-circularly polarized light do not generally behave identically within this structure~\cite{Lou2021}.
-Therefore, moiré photonic crystals are able to support resonances that are selective to the polarization handedness~\cite{Zhang2023,Zhang2025}.
-This property is highly relevant for applications such as detection and separation of enantiomers, or more generally for polarization dependent light applications and enhanced chiral light-matter interactions.
+Consequently, right- and left-circularly polarised light do not generally behave identically within this structure~\cite{Lou2021}.
+Therefore, moiré photonic crystals are able to support resonances that are selective to the polarisation handedness~\cite{Zhang2023,Zhang2025}.
+This property is highly relevant for applications such as detection and separation of enantiomers, or more generally for polarisation dependent light applications and enhanced chiral light-matter interactions.

 To date, the vast majority of results on moiré photonic crystals come from theory and simulation.
 They are therefore largely restricted to commensurate configurations, since strictly periodic systems are easier to handle and to simulate numerically using standard simulation methods for photonic crystals.
 On the experimental side, achieving the structural precision required to observe flat bands and magic configurations remains challenging.
 The interlayer spacing and the mismatch parameter must be precisely controlled to observe a flat band.
 Then, to confirm that there is indeed a magic configuration, the spectral width of the band must be shown to pass through a minimum of almost zero when varying the mismatch parameter.
 One way to relax the fabrication constraints is to merge the two lattices into a single layer, i.e. to etch both photonic crystals in the same slab~\cite{Mao2021,Luan2023,Qin2024,Mou2025,Wang2025}.
 However, this approach loses control over the interlayer coupling and removes key bilayer properties.
 Finally, although quasi-flat bands have already been reported~\cite{Saadi2025,Spencer2025,Jing2025}, direct experimental demonstrations of true magic configurations are still lacking and their observation remains an active area of ongoing research.